 The bottom line: The best way to ensure that you have a good credit score is to improve your credit history.

-Part of this article was excerpted from Credit Repair, by Margaret Reiter and Robin Leonard (Nolo).
+Part of this article was excerpted from Credit Repair, by Robin Leonard (Nolo).